New York is bursting with Instagrammable places like Times Square and the Brooklyn Bridge—but those spots are for beginners.

 Central Harlem Top of Marcus Garvey Park, between 120th and 124th Streets and Madison Ave and Mt.
 Morris Park West

 Not so long ago this last-of-its-kind watchtower—built in 1857 and used to spot fires in pre-telegraph NYC—was falling apart.
-After a lengthy renovation, the striking cast-iron structure high atop of Marcus Garvey Park is back and ready for its close-up.
+After a lengthy renovation, the striking cast-iron structure high atop of Marcus Garvey Park is back and ready for its close-up, complete with occasional tours up to the top.

 Central Harlem 253 W 125th St between Adam Clayton Powell Jr and Frederick Douglass Blvds